uforic/email-parser/README.md

 ## Usage

-After building, there should be a build at dist/.
+After building, there should be a build at dist/ in the backend folder.
 Run the following command to run the server:

 ```bash
 # You can get the next 3 Gmail fields from this URL: